codsen/codsen/packages/easy-replace/README.md

 *Negative lookbehind* - if you want to match something that is not preceded by something else.
 For example, our `<br />` sometimes look like `<br/>`.
 Replace all occurencies of `/>` with ` />` if they are not preceded with space already:

+* **Example replacement recipe in words** — Add missing spaces before closing slashes on tags.
+Do not add spaces where they exist already.

+* **Solution using this library:**:

 ```js
 var er = require('easy-replace');